A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Derived Categories

 \section{Derived Categories}

-The derived category of an exact category has initially been defined by Neeman \cite{Nee90}, while the one-sided case has been treated for the first time by Bazzoni, Crivei \cite[Section 7]{BC13}.
-Their investigation has recently been extended by Henrard et al.\ \cite{HR19, HR19a, HR20, HKRW, HR24, HKR}.
+The derived category of an exact category was initially defined by Neeman \cite{Nee90}, while the one-sided case was treated for the first time by Bazzoni, Crivei \cite[Section 7]{BC13}.
+Their investigation has recently been extended by Henrard et al.\ \cite{ HKR, HKRW, HR19, HR19a, HR20, HR24}.
 As notation varies over the latter sources, and often a more general setting as needed for our purposes is considered, we will first give a brief introduction to the derived category under the following from now on standing assumption.

 \begin{ass} For the rest of the article we will always assume that $(\mathcal{A},\CC)$ is a strongly deflation-exact and karoubian category.\diam{} \end{ass}